-According to a research carried on a sample of Elementary school pupils, suffering from Attention Deficit Hyperactivity Disorder, it was concluded that chess playing twice a week for four months helped the pupils to improve their listening skills, in contrast with other same age pupils not playing chess.
-In another research in Elementary school pupils in New York, it was concluded also that attending chess classes helped the pupils to improve their listening skills, in contrast with other same age pupils not attending chess classes.
+According to a research carried on a sample of Elementary school pupils, suffering from Attention Deficit Hyperactivity Disorder, it was concluded that chess playing twice a week for four months helped the pupils to improve their listening skills, in contrast with other same-aged pupils not playing chess.
+In another research in Elementary school pupils in New York, it was concluded also that attending chess classes helped the pupils to improve their listening skills, in contrast with other same-aged pupils not attending chess classes.
 Further research concludes the same, and it will make sense if we take into account, that pupils have fun to focus on their next move (fun makes the difference in my opinion).
 Hence reading and listening skills are improved due to the improved skill to focus.

 Chess and IQ

 Studies have shown a positive correlation between high IQ and chess playing.
 There is a positive correlation also between chess and intelligence, due to the fact that chess players are individuals with medium or advanced IQ.
-Moreover, in a research carried out in a sample of 4000 pupils in Venezuela, it was a noticeable IQ increase in pupils attending chess classes in a four months period.
+Moreover, in research carried out in a sample of 4000 pupils in Venezuela, it was a noticeable IQ increase in pupils attending chess classes in a four months period.
 Similarly, in another research, pupils attending chess classes had clearly better marks compared to pupils that did not play chess.
 I started playing chess at the age of eight and I graduated second, with respect to good marks, from high-school and became an engineer.
 Hence, it looks like chess helps people to increase their IQ.

 Chess and Memory

 Having good memory is a skill needed a lot when playing chess.
 The procedure when playing chess creates an environment that demands good memory and achieves in the end to improve it.
 The best players in the world have played so many games, that in most situations the case they come against is familiar to them from their experience and, consciously or not, are assisted to win their present game.
 All players memorize moves, especially during the opening, and they have to remember their mistakes and adopt new techniques and tactics.
-Hence, a player with limited memory will be assisted by chess playing to improve his memory, as it has been verified through a lot of research work.
+Hence, a player with limited memory will be assisted by chess-playing to improve his memory, as it has been verified through a lot of research work.

 Chess improves analyzing and decision-making skills

 The ability to analyze a problem and derive the optimum solution is very important and affects a lot of everyday life.
 It is sometimes more difficult for people, that do not play chess, to analyze a problem.
 That’s because they are drifted from the uncertainty of a particular option, hence they hesitate to decide or even they are unable to decide at all.
 The contrary is true for chess players, who analyze every situation they come against, then identify all the possible options and decide on a risk.
 This procedure happens every time they have to make a move and it becomes a habit.
-So, this attitude modifies as well their behavior away from the chess board.
+So, this attitude modifies as well as their behavior away from the chessboard.
 I believe that this game offers a structured way of thinking and players identify the most important information among a huge number of information items.
 Hence chess players can quickly arrive at effective tactics to solve a problem.

-Chess and brain’s health
+Chess and the brain’s health

 It looks that chess keeps the brain healthy in several ways.
-Research has shown that playing chess protects the brain from Alzheimer, which makes sense given that chess improves memory.
+Research has shown that playing chess protects the brain from Alzheimer’s disease, which makes sense given that chess improves memory.
 Moreover, people with disabilities (either since birth or after a stroke) are benefited from chess playing.
 That’s because the procedure of moving the pieces is beneficial to dysfunctional areas of the brain.
 Hence, beyond the fact to be a measure of protection, chess cures the brain as well.

 All spectators in a chess tournament realize that players are in stress condition.
 Stress reduces the performance of a chess player and prevents him from focusing and play well.
-For that reason chess players are good in stress management, otherwise, they could not have a chance to win a tournament.
+For that reason chess players are good at stress management, otherwise, they could not have a chance to win a tournament.
 This skill is very precious, for stress is common in our days and chess teaches us stress management.

 Persistence and faith